bitsoal/VASP_HTC_framework/Manual.md

 	* folder `Calculation folder`: The HTC program will read the to-be-calculated structures in `Structure folder` and create a sub-folders for every materials.
 The sub-folder names would be the same as the associated structure filenames but without extensions. e.g. structure file `Mater_A.cif` will have a corresponding sub-folder named `Mater_A` under `Structure folder`.
 Similar to `Structure folder`, this folder could be anywhere with the associated HTC tag `cal_folder`, but again putting it into the HTC root directory is a choice.
 		* folder `Mater_A`: The folder corresponding to structure `Mater_A.cif` in `Structure folder`.
 In this folder, a series of sub-folders will be created for the DFT calculations according to the pre-defined workflow. **Whether the DFT calculations are performed in this folder or in its sub-folders is determined by the HTC tag `sub_dir_cal`**
 			* folder `step_1_xxx`:
 				* if `sub_dir_cal=Yes`: a series of sub-folders will be created under this folder.
 It is in those sub-folders that DFT calculations are carried out.
-The sub-folder calculations somewhat are fully determined by the command predifined by the HTC tag `sub_dir_cal_cmd`
+The sub-folder calculations somewhat are fully determined by the command pre-difined by the HTC tag `sub_dir_cal_cmd`
 				* if `sub_dir_cal=No`: the DFT calculation pre-defined in the workflow is going to be carried out directly in this folder.
 			* folder `step_2_xxx`:
 				* if `sub_dir_cal=Yes`: a series of sub-folders will be created under this folder.
 It is in those sub-folders that DFT calculations are carried out.
 The sub-folder calculations somewhat are fully determined by the command pre-defined by the HTC tag `sub_dir_cal_cmd`